 but the administrative authority shall not seek to recover the amount, or the balance of the amount owing, from that person, and the liability of that person to pay that amount or that balance may be deferred until such time as it becomes payable in accordance with subsection (2).

+(1a) For the purposes of subsection (1), the following periods are prescribed:

+(a) the charged period;

+(b) if the person has been allowed an extended period under section 40(2a), that period;

+(c) if a period has been specified under section 42(2), that period.

 (2) Prescribed charges, liability for the payment of which is deferred under this Act, become payable and may be recovered by the administrative authority if the person liable for the payment —

 (a) dies, unless section 45(1) applies;